Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Mead is a major American philosopher by virtue of being, along with John Dewey, Charles Peirce, and William James, one of the founders of pragmatism.
 He also made significant contributions to the philosophies of nature, science, and history, to philosophical anthropology, and to process philosophy.
 Dewey and Alfred North Whitehead considered Mead a thinker of the first rank.
 He is a classic example of a social theorist whose work does not fit easily within conventional disciplinary boundaries.

-Understanding people is based on our beliefs, not on how the person actually acts., An individual creates a definition of an object based on its usefulness for him or her., People base knowledge on what is useful to them., or Reality is actively created as people act within the world.
+Reality is actively created as people act within the world., Understanding people is based on our beliefs, not on how the person actually acts., An individual creates a definition of an object based on its usefulness for him or her., or People base knowledge on what is useful to them.